nachocaru/xaprb.com/content/blog/2013-10-16-continuous-integration-and-deployment.md

 date: "2013-10-16"
 permalink: /2013/10/16/continuous-integration-and-deployment/
 categories:
-  - Coding
+  - Databases
-  - Deployment
+  - Operations
-  - SQL
+  - Programming
 ---
 I've been talking to some smart people about deployment.
 First a little background.
 One of my colleagues was working on a project that ultimately didn't bear fruit.
 It was a system for continuous delivery, and involved reacting to `git push` by building and shipping to production.
 But it felt as if the problem shouldn't be separated from provisioning, and from setting up a development environment, and so these things got folded in, and the effort became a boil-the-ocean project that had to be set aside.
 During this process I came to appreciate my colleague's point of view on topics such as how software should be deployed and how it should be designed to run in its environment.
 A lot of this is encapsulated in [The Twelve Factors][1].
 In fact, I actually created and deployed to a Heroku app, and experienced firsthand why people love Heroku.